nfriend/google-translate-xlf/README.md

 > Some additions to package dependecies were made according to https://www.npmjs.com/package/google-translate-xlf-updated

+The main goal to fork this library was to preserve word and interpolation blocks order while translating original _.xlf_ file, as base library just copied interpolation blocks to the end of _target_ element.

+While making this improvements the original _translate.js_ file eas fully rewritten starting from library we are using to read and build object model of _.xlf_ to ending with how we are parsing object model tree itself and creating queue to translate.

+Also most of redundant dependecies were removed.

 ## Installation

 This is a command-line utility.
 To install this utility, run: